JL2014/sum-two-consecutive-squares/README.md

 # Contributing
 Pull requests welcome.
-Don' hesitate to [start a conversation in Discussions](https://github.com/JL2014/sum-two-consecutive-squares/discussions/new/choose).
+Don't hesitate to [start a conversation in Discussions](https://github.com/JL2014/sum-two-consecutive-squares/discussions/new/choose).

 # Sum of the squares of two consecutive numbers